-ENV 110 Field Experience in Environmental Technology - Geoscience (1 credit)
+ENV 110 Field Experience in Environmental Technology - Geoscience (1 credits)

 A one credit field course designed for those students contemplating a career in Environmental Technology.
 The class will visit active, unrestricted sites currently undergoing remediation for soil and/or water contamination.
 Sampling protocols and proper field notetaking will be practiced.
 Two classroom sessions and two all day field trips during the fall semester.

 This course will provide a general overview of various current and emerging bio-based and other sustainable technologies for the production of energy, fuels, and materials.
-This course will also introduce the fundamentals of the biorefinery concept for sustainable manufacturing, along with more detailed investigations of specific bioprocesses.
-Specifically, the course will highlight several biomaterials (e.g. bio-plastics, bio-chemicals, pharmaceuticals, etc.), biofuels (e.g. bio-ethanol, -butanol, -methanol, and -diesel; methane; and hydrogen), and alternative energy technologies (e.g. wind, solar, hydrological and geothermal).
-Three class hours and three laboratory hours per week.
-Prerequisite: ENV 101.
+ENV 162 will introduce the fundamentals of the biorefinery concept for sustainable manufacturing, along with more detailed investigations of specific bioprocesses and renewable energy technologies.
+Specifically, the course will highlight several biomaterials (i.e. bio-plastics, -chemicals, -pharmaceuticals), biofuels (i.e. bio-ethanol, -butanol, -methanol, -diesel, -methane, and - hydrogen), and alternative energy technologies (i.e. wind, solar, hydrological, geothermal, and fuel cells).
+Prerequisite: CHE 171 (formerly CHE 103) or BIO 151.

 ENV 165 Hazardous Waste Operations and Emergency Response (2 credits)

-ENV 201 Internship in Environmental Technology - Geoscience (2 credits)
+ENV 201 Internship in Environmental Technology (2 credits)

 This course is designed for students in their last semester of the ENV.AAS degree program, enabling them to gain real world experience with a private consulting firm or government agency.
 Students will spend a minimum of 40 hours working with a qualifying business or agency and attend two three-hour seminars.
 Prerequisite: ENV 101.